Plant DetailShow Menu

 Leaf Description:

-Pointed, round-toothed green leaves (2 to 5 inches long) are dark and glossy above but paler and somewhat hairy beneath with rounded to obliquely truncate bases.
+2-5 inch long and 1-3 inch wide dark green glossy leaves are pointed with rounded to obliquely truncate bases.
+Undersides are paler with hairs.
 Leaves turn yellow in fall.
 Like other hackberries, the leaves have three prominent veins.
 The bases are a little less uneven than native species.
 Leaf margins are serrate except toward the base.

 • Bark: